pragyaa-ai/singleinterface2.0ws/WAYBEO_TELEPHONY_WEBHOOK.md

 ## 🎯 Overview

-After each call is processed, the system automatically sends call data to Waybeo's bot-call endpoint in their required format.
-This enables Waybeo to receive structured data about customer interactions captured during the call.
+After each call is processed, the system automatically sends minimal call status information to Waybeo's bot-call endpoint.
+This notifies Waybeo about the call completion and data capture outcome **without sending any customer data**.

 ---